Day Trip to Kilimanjaro National Park: A Gateway to Africa’s Roof

 Where is Kilimanjaro national park located in Tanzania?

 Kilimanjaro National Park is located in northern Tanzania, near the border with Kenya.
 The park encompasses Mount Kilimanjaro, the tallest mountain in Africa boasting a height of 5,895 meters (19,341 feet) and is about 40 kilometers (25 miles) northeast of the city of Moshi.
 It is also approximately 80 kilometers (50 miles) away from Kilimanjaro International Airport (JRO), hence easily accessible by its travelers using air travel.
-The park is located in the Kilimanjaro Region and covers a wide range of ecological zones, which include dense montane forests, moorlands, alpine desert, and icy summit
+The park, one of the most iconic national parks in Tanzania, is located in the Kilimanjaro Region and covers diverse ecological zones including montane forests, moorlands, alpine desert, and an icy summit.

 The best time to visit Kilimanjaro National Park largely depends on what you wish to experience: